Gemini Summer: Characters

 Beau was just a young boy who wanted to be an astronaut more than anything in the world and knew all the facts about space that a boy could know.
-He loved to spend time with his brother and talk about his dreams and go to the fort every Sunday.
+He loved to spend time with his brother, talk about his dreams and go to the fort every Sunday.
 His dreams were cut short when he fell to his death in an accident.

 Danny was the younger of the two brothers and his biggest dream was to have a dog but his mother always had the same answer that the city was no place for a dog.
-When he eventually got a dog it was when a stray wandered into the yard a few months after Beau's death.
+When he eventually got a dog, it was when a stray wandered into the yard a few months after Beau's death.

-Old Man River pumped septic tanks for a living because when he went off to war this was the job he was assigned by the military and when he came home it was all he knew.
+Old Man River pumped septic tanks for a living because when he went off to war, this was the job he was assigned by the military, and when he came home, it was all he knew.
 The job was never meant to stay permanent and it was something he was ashamed to tell his boys because they had believed that he fought in the war.

 Mrs. River was a Southern woman who dreamed of becoming an author and was secretly writing a novel in the basement.
-She collected Gone With the Wind dolls and dreamed of moving "home" to the south even though she never had never been south of Virginia.
+She collected Gone With the Wind dolls and dreamed of moving "home" to the South even though she had never been south of Virginia.